 American brew has the stereotype of being bitter or stale.
 Many of them are weak or watered down, and some people have complained that the major US beer brands have allowed their quest for greater numbers to turn their beers into a churning river of similar tastes.
 Whether any of this is right or wrong, it is impacting those big brands right in the wallet.
 According to CNN Money, the 4 US brands (Bud Light, Miller Lite, Coors Lite and Budweiser) are faltering with shipments decreasing by nearly 4%.
 This, coupled with the fact that microbreweries and craft pubs are opening in huge numbers, is definitely affecting the sales of the 4 largest US brands.
 Even the number of craft beers itself is climbing at a fairly steady pace.
-There were nearly 4,000 microbreweries in the United States in 2017, an increase of 19% from the previous year.
+According to Denver Microbrew Tour, there were nearly 4,000 microbreweries in the United States in 2017, an increase of 19% from the previous year.
 For that same time period, craft beers rose to 6266 up 15.5%, and brewpubs are up to 2252 up 10%.
 At the same time, the larger brewers are closing breweries and distribution centers.

 The Continued Evolution of American Beers

 From that first corn-based ale, American beers have evolved over and over to reflect the demands of the consumers as well as other factors like politics and the climate.
 During the earliest years of Prohibition, brewers knew they needed to adapt or face bankruptcy, so “near beer” came to the rescue.
 In 1921 alone, more than 300 million gallons of this not-quite-alcoholic beer was brewed.